zhuole1025/cs231n/CS231n-notes.md

   * Inverse sqrt: $\alpha_t=\alpha_0/\sqrt t$
     * 1/t decay: $\alpha = \alpha_0/(1+kt)$
     * Start woth no decay, and observe the loss curve to find where need decay
-  * High initial learning rates can make loss explode; linearly increasing learning rate from 0 over the first ~5000 iterations can prevent this
+  * Warm up: High initial learning rates can make loss explode; linearly increasing learning rate from 0 over the first ~5000 iterations can prevent this
   * If increase the batch size by N, also scale the initial learning rate by N

 * First-Order Optimization: use gradient form linear approximation, and step to minimize the approximation